Tithonia rotundifolia: Description

 Plants are perennial in the native habitat, up to 4 m tall with orange or red flowers (in cultivation only 0.8 to 1.5 meters).
 In USDA zones cooler than Zone 10 it is an annual.
 Leaves, despite the epithet, are deltoid to lanceolate, occasionally lobed (or broadly heart-shaped) up to 38 cm long and 30 cm wide, with subentire, crenate or serrated margin.
 The lower ones are usually three-lobed.
 The petiole is up to 40 centimeters long.
 The upper side of the leaves is gray, the underside is hairy.

 Inflorescence

 The flower heads have a diameter of 5 to 8 (rarely up to 10) centimeters.
 The ray flowers are vermilion red and broadly egg-shaped.
 The disc flowers are golden yellow and are generally solitary, long-pedunculated head, with a campanulate to hemispherical involucrum.
 There are 12 to 16 bracts, the outer ones being pointed.
-The flowers are used by many insects as a nectar source including migrating monarch butterflies.
 The fruit is a turbinado-quadrangular cypsel less than 1 cm long, brown or black, with two unequal deciduous wings.
+Migrating monarch butterflies, hummingbirds, and other pollinators use the flowers as a nectar source.